CosmoUiT: A Vision Transformer-UNet Hybrid for Fast and Accurate Emulation of 21-cm Maps from the Epoch of Reionization: Vision Transformers

-The key limitations of \texttt{PINION} and \texttt{CRADLE} were the inability of architectures to capture the multi-scale dependency and the use of a fixed set of astrophysical parameters.
+The key limitations of \texttt{PINION} and \texttt{CRADLE} were the inability of the architectures to capture multi-scale dependencies and the use of a fixed set of astrophysical parameters.
 To address these limitations, we explored a series of architectural strategies that served as intermediate steps toward the final model.
-Furthermore, the high input resolution required substantial computational resources, which led us to reduce the resolution from \(384^3\) to \(48^3\) during the early stages of model development.

-The first model we developed used transformer encoder layers to capture large-scale dependencies present in the field.
-This encoded representation, along with the three reionization parameters, was then mapped to the output field using residual connections and transpose convolutions, an approach inspired by \cite{Gunduc_2021}.
-In this architecture, we treated the patches as feature maps and added the three reionization parameters during the upsampling stage.
-We referred to this model as CosmoViT.
-One of the major limitations of this model was its inability to produce parameter-specific outputs.
-It generated a generic field for all combinations of reionization parameters, which resulted in significantly high mean squared error.

-We also examined the autoencoder-style CNN architecture used in \cite{Chardin_2019}, which was unable to preserve small-scale features due to its slicing and smoothing of the 3D fields.
-To overcome this, we employed a UNet architecture \cite{ROnneberger_2015}, which performs hierarchical feature extraction and reconstruction.
-We referred to it as CosmoUNet.
-Unlike a plain autoencoder, UNet includes skip connections that help retain spatial details by passing features directly from encoder layers to corresponding decoder layers via skip connections.
-Since the variation in output primarily arises from the three reionization parameters, we introduced them at the bottleneck between the encoder and decoder parts of the network.
-This architecture exhibited limited generalization and failed to produce parameter-specific predictions on the validation data.

-Both of these models were originally developed for image translation tasks.
+We tried a couple of different architecture strategies before developing \texttt{CosmoUiT} hybrid architecture.
+Mainly, architecture developed using transformer encoder layers with residual connections and transposed convolutions (referred to as \texttt{CosmoViT}) and one with an autoencoder-style CNN architecture (referred to as \texttt{CosmoUNet}).
+These forms of architecture were originally developed for image translation tasks.
 They rely on variations in the input to learn meaningful one-to-one mappings.
 However, in our case, the input fields (DM and halo fields) remained fixed for all output fields, and the information about the variation mainly came from the three reionization parameters, which the model couldn't capture properly.
-A detailed discussion of each of these architectural strategies, along with their model summaries, corresponding results, and metric scores, is discussed in detail in the Appendix \ref{sec:architectural_strategies}.
+A detailed discussion of each architectural strategy, along with its model summaries, corresponding results, and metric scores, is presented in Appendix \ref{sec:architectural_strategies}.
+We learned from the shortcomings of these architectures and developed \texttt{CosmoUiT}, a hybrid architecture combining a vision transformer and a UNet.